The Four Best Natural Hot Springs to Visit in NSW

 It's not hard to see why this thermal pool in the Kosciuszko National Park is a local favourite.
-Quiet and secluded, with heaps to explore in the surroundings, it's the perfect destination for a crisp winter's day.
+Quiet and secluded, with heaps to explore in the surroundings, it's the perfect destination for an early autumn adventure or a crisp winter's day.
 Filled with water from a natural hot spring, the 20-metre pool remains at a perfect 27 degrees all year round.
 Get there via a short (but steep) 700-metre walk from the nearby car park, or wind your way along the three-kilometre River Walk.
 If the temps aren't too frosty, have a post-swim feed in the adjacent picnic area before exploring the surrounding caves.

-Snowy Mountains Highway, Kosciuszko National Park, Tumut.
+Where: Snowy Mountains Highway, Kosciuszko National Park, Tumut.

 LIGHTNING RIDGE HOT BORE BATHS